 103.1-E2 Witness Disclosure Form for Allegations of Bullying/Harassment https://www.waterlooschools.org/newpolicies/files/2017/04/103.1-E2-Witness-form-1.pdf

 Reporting Bullying Behavior

-Bullying or unwanted behavior should be reported immediately to any adult in the building including, but not limited to an administrator, counselor or teacher.
-Bullying behavior can also be reported using one of the following means:
+Bullying or unwanted behavior should be reported immediately to any adult in the building including but not limited to an administrator, counselor or teacher.
+Bullying behavior can also be reported using the following means: